Achill Island: The Monastery

-In 1852, Dr John MacHale, Roman Catholic Archbishop of Tuam, purchased land in Bunnacurry, on which a Franciscan Monastery was established, which, for many years, provided an education for local children.
+In 1852, John MacHale, Roman Catholic Archbishop of Tuam, purchased land in Bunnacurry, on which a Franciscan Monastery was established, which, for many years, provided an education for local children.
 The building of the monastery was marked by a conflict between the Protestants of the mission colony and the workers building the monastery.
 The dispute is known in the island folklore as the Battle of the Stones.

-A notable monk who lived at the monastery for almost thirty years was Brother Paul Carney.
-He wrote a biography of James Lynchehaun who rose to either fame or infamy (depending on whom you spoke to) following his conviction for the 1894 attack on an Englishwoman named Agnes MacDonnell, which left her face disfigured, and the burning of her home, Valley House, Tonatanvally, North Achill.
-(The home was rebuilt and Mrs MacDonnell died there in 1923, while Lynchehaun escaped to the USA after serving 7 years and successfully resisted extradition but spent his last years in Scotland, where he died.)
-Brother Carney's-great grandniece, Patricia Byrne, write her own account of Mrs MacDonnell and Lynchehaun, entitled The Veiled Woman of Achill.
+A monk who lived at the monastery for almost thirty years was Paul Carney.
+He wrote a biography of James Lynchehaun who was convicted for the 1894 attack on an Englishwoman named Agnes MacDonnell, which left her face disfigured, and the burning of her home, Valley House, Tonatanvally, North Achill.
+The home was rebuilt and MacDonnell died there in 1923, while Lynchehaun escaped to the US after serving 7 years and successfully resisted extradition but spent his last years in Scotland, where he died.
+Carney's great-grandniece, Patricia Byrne, wrote her own account of Mrs MacDonnell and Lynchehaun, entitled The Veiled Woman of Achill.

-Brother Carney also wrote accounts of his lengthy fundraising trips across the U.S. at the start of the 20th century.
+Carney also wrote accounts of his lengthy fundraising trips across the U.S. at the start of the 20th century.
 The ruins of this monastery are still to be seen in Bunnacurry today.

 Valley House

-The historic Valley House is located in Tonatanvally, "The Valley", near Dugort, in the northeast of Achill Island.
+The historic Valley House is in Tonatanvally, "The Valley", near Dugort, in the northeast of Achill Island.
 The present building sits on the site of a hunting lodge built by the Earl of Cavan in the 19th century.
-Its notoriety arises from an incident in 1894 in which the then owner, an Englishwoman, Mrs Agnes McDonnell, was savagely beaten and the house set alight by a local man, James Lynchehaun.
+Its notoriety arises from an incident in 1894 in which the then owner, an Englishwoman, Agnes McDonnell, was savagely beaten and the house set alight by a local man, James Lynchehaun.
 Lynchehaun had been employed by McDonnell as her land agent, but the two fell out and he was sacked and told to quit his accommodation on her estate.
 A lengthy legal battle ensued, with Lynchehaun refusing to leave.
-At the time, in the 1890s, the issue of land ownership in Ireland was politically charged.
-After the events at the Valley House in 1895, Lynchehaun would falsely claim his actions were carried out on behalf of the Irish Republican Brotherhood and motivated by politics.
-He escaped custody after serving seven years and fled to the United States seeking political asylum (although Michael Davitt refused to shake his hand, calling Lynchehaun a "murderer"), where he successfully defeated legal attempts by the British authorities to have him extradited to face charges arising from the attack and the burning of the Valley House.
-Agnes McDonnell suffered terrible injuries from the attack but survived and lived for another 23 years, dying in 1923.
-Lynchehaun is said to have returned to Achill on two occasions, once in disguise as an American tourist, and eventually died in Girvan, Scotland, in 1937.
+At the time, the issue of land ownership in Ireland was politically charged.
+After the events at the Valley House in 1895, Lynchehaun falsely claimed his actions were carried out on behalf of the Irish Republican Brotherhood.
+He escaped from custody after serving seven years and fled to the United States seeking political asylum (although Michael Davitt refused to shake his hand, calling Lynchehaun a "murderer"), where he successfully defeated legal attempts by the British authorities to have him extradited to face charges arising from the attack and the burning of the Valley House.
+McDonnell suffered severe injuries from the attack but survived and lived for another 23 years, dying in 1923.
+Lynchehaun is said to have returned to Achill on two occasions, once in disguise as an American tourist, and died in Girvan, Scotland, in 1937.
 The Valley House is now a hostel and bar.